darindavis/frontend-nanodegree-resume/README.md

 * URL added to work.jobs array entries, and linked to employer name
 * URL added to projects.projects array entries, and linked to project title
 * Locations for projects are pinned to the Google map.
-Note: There appears to bea bug in services.textSearch() because the last project location isn't pinned).
+Note: There appears to be a bug in services.textSearch() because the last project location isn't pinned).

 ## INTERACTIVE FEATURES